zikriyeurkmezcengiz/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 ## Understanding Threats

 To build trustworthy AI agents, it is important to understand and mitigate the risks and threats to your AI agent.
-Let's look at only some of the different threats to AI agents and how you can better plan and prepare for them
+Let's look at only some of the different threats to AI agents and how you can better plan and prepare for them.

 ### Task and Instruction

 **Description:** Attackers attempt to change the instructions or goals of the AI agent through prompting or manipulating inputs.

 **Mitigation**: Execute validation checks and input filters to detect potentially dangerous prompts before they are processed by the AI Agent.
 Since these attacks typically require frequent interaction with the Agent, limiting the number of turns in a conversation is another way to prevent these types of attacks.

 ### Access to Critical Systems

 **Description**: If an AI agent has access to systems and services that store sensitive data, attackers can compromise the communication between the agent and these services.
 These can be direct attacks or indirect attempts to gain information about these systems through the agent.

 **Mitigation**: AI agents should have access to systems on a need-only basis to prevent these types of attacks.
 Communication between the agent and system should also be secure.
 Implementing authentication and access control is another way to protect this information.

 ### Resource and Service Overloading

 **Description:** AI agents can access different tools and services to complete tasks.
 Attackers can use this ability to attack these services by sending a high volume of requests through the AI Agent, which may result in system failures or high costs.

 **Mitigation:** Implement policies to limit the number of requests an AI agent can make to a service.
 Limiting the number of conversation turns and requests to your AI agent is another way to prevent these types of attacks.

 ### Knowledge Base Poisoning

 **Description:** This type of attack does not target the AI agent directly but targets the knowledge base and other services that the AI agent will use.
 This could involve corrupting the data or information that the AI agent will use to complete a task, leading to biased or unintended responses to the user.

 **Mitigation:** Perform regular verification of the data that the AI agent will be using in its workflows.
 Ensure that access to this data is secure and only changed by trusted individuals to avoid this type of attack.

 ### Cascading Errors

 **Description:** AI agents access various tools and services to complete tasks.
 Errors caused by attackers can lead to failures of other systems that the AI agent is connected to, causing the attack to become more widespread and harder to troubleshoot.

 **Mitigation**: One method to avoid this is to have the AI Agent operate in a limited environment, such as performing tasks in a Docker container, to prevent direct system attacks.
-Creating fallback mechanisms and retry logic when certain systems respond with an error is another way to prevent larger system failures
+Creating fallback mechanisms and retry logic when certain systems respond with an error is another way to prevent larger system failures.

 [TODO: Human in the Loop]